curateteaching/digitalpedagogy/keywords/language_learning.md

 meaning.
 The sample rubrics (see Appendix 2A and 2B) highlight the instructors’ relevant elements within the context of their classes.

+REBECCA: Can you add a gloss for the abbreviation, L2?
+I think this is the first time you use it.

 ### eComma
 ![screenshot](images/language_learning-eComma.png)
 * Artifact Type: website